ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 What we hope you will be able to see in the next releases
 =========================================================

-- Installation on recent OS versions and on Touchpad models
+- Installation on recent OS versions
 - More syscalls definitions
 - Basic routines as static libraries
 - A fully-fledged executable runner, with complete relocation support, library